Skip to main content

 LightRAG gives you minimal, fast retrieval.
 LangChain gives you chains, agents, and tooling.
 Sometimes you want both:

-• Keep retrieval explicit while using LangChain’s callbacks and tracing
+• Keep retrieval explicit while using LangChain’s callbacks, tracing, and streaming

 Implementing the Retriever